flutter/website/src/content/platform-integration/macos/platform-views.md

 ## On the platform side

-On the platform side, use Swift:

-{% samplecode "macos-platform-views", "Swift" %}
-{% sample "Swift" %}

 Implement the factory and the platform view.
 The `NativeViewFactory` creates the platform view, and the platform view provides a reference to the `NSView`.
 For example, `NativeView.swift`: